Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 > `Mutex` can be either `std::mutex` which makes the code thread safe, or `NullMutex` which is an empty implementation of a mutex construct.
 This makes it so C++ removes all the multithreading primitives and removes the overhead associated with it.
 {: .prompt-info }

-Below I am using `scoped_lock` which is used to acquire and release it the mutex when the object lifetime goes out of scope.

 ```cpp
 template<typename Mutex>